Lingaa: Box office

+Lingaa earned ₹22 crore in India and grossed ₹37 crore worldwide on the opening day.
+It earned ₹51.5 crore nett in India and grossed ₹89 crore worldwide in 3 days.

 Critical response

 M Suganth of The Times of India gave 2.5 out of 5 and wrote, "The scale of the production, some of Santhanam's one-liners and the charisma of Rajinikanth somewhat make it bearable but they aren't enough."
-Behindwoods rated the film 2.5 out of 5 and stated, "Rajinikanth's mesmerizing energy let down by writing.
-But give it your time for Superstar's non-diminishing charisma."
 Rediff rated 3 out of 5 and felt that "Lingaa is buffoonery at its most old-school".
 Sify called Lingaa "a mixed bag.
 The star charisma of Rajinikanth is intact but the film is long with a weak storyline that flounders with a long drawn out climax."
 The Hindustan Times said "Lingaa offers nothing new despite being one of Rajinikanth's better works in the recent past."
-Oneindia.in rated it 3 out of 5, calling it a "Typical Rajinikanth movie" and stating "KS Ravikumar's story telling skills induces a fresh dimension to the movie.
 CNN-IBN also rated it 3 out of 5, commenting "Because two Rajinikanths are always better than one".